syncfusion-content/winui-docs/winui/Masked-TextBox/How-To.md

 ---
 layout: post
-title: Validation support in WinUI MaskedTextBox control | Syncfusion
+title: Validation support in WinUI Masked TextBox control | Syncfusion
-description: Learn all about restricting the validation support in the MaskedTextBox (SfMaskedTextBox) control.
+description: Learn all about restricting the validation support in the Masked TextBox (SfMaskedTextBox) control.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug
 ---

-# How to restrict the default validation in WinUI MaskedTextBox
+# How to restrict the default validation in WinUI Masked TextBox

-The MaskedTextBox control provides the ability to validate the input according to the completion of masked input.
-By default, validation is enabled in the MaskedTextBox control.
+The Masked TextBox control provides the ability to validate the input according to the completion of masked input.
+By default, validation is enabled in the Masked TextBox control.
 However, you can disable the validation by assigning `true` to the `IsValid` property of the ValueChanging event.

 {% tabs %}